 OTC derivative instruments involve an enhanced risk that the issuer or counterparty will fail to perform its contractual obligations.
 Some derivative instruments are not readily marketable or may become illiquid under adverse market conditions.
 In addition, during periods of market volatility, a commodity exchange may suspend or limit trading in an exchange-traded derivative instrument, which may make the contract temporarily illiquid and difficult to price.
 Commodity exchanges may also establish daily limits on the amount that the price of a futures contract or futures option can vary from the previous day's settlement price.
 Once the daily limit is reached, no trades may be made that day at a price beyond the limit.
 This may prevent the closing out of positions to limit losses.
-The ability to terminate OTC derivative instruments may depend on the cooperation of the counterparties to such contracts.
-For thinly traded derivative instruments, the only source of price quotations may be the selling dealer or counterparty.
+The ability to terminate OTC derivative instruments, the only source of price quotations may be the selling dealer or counterparty.
 The use of derivatives are highly specialised activities that involve skills different from conducting ordinary portfolio securities transactions.
 There can be no assurance that a Sub-Investment Manager's use of derivative instruments will be advantageous to the Company.